 Forbidden from telling anyone about the illicit sexual relationship, she kept a diary.

 Investigative journalist Megan Norris unravels the story of Stefanie’s lost childhood, her courageous escape with his child, and how the scribblings of a teenage girl brought one of Australia’s most dangerous sex predators to justice.

 Kellie’s non-fiction work, Advice for Life is a compilation of short stories guaranteed to make you laugh and cry.

 Contained within these pages you will find some of the greatest Advice For Life you will ever read.
 It was written by authors, psychologist, mothers, filmmakers, athletes, poets, and philosophers.
 Some of the most wide, wild, and wonderful people I have ever met.

 When I celebrate my 50th birthday in 2021, you won’t hear me complain of the size of that number nor the wonders of ageing.
 Each year with loved ones is cherished.
 But at fifty, we should be wise, shouldn’t we?
 So, instead of present, I asked my friends to share with me their greatest piece of life advice.

 My gift to you, the reader, is the compilation of their wise and humorous murmurings.
 I trust you will enjoy reading them as much as I loved receiving my precious birthday gifts.

 Connect with Kellie at any of the GCWA meetings for a signed copy, or buy online where her fiction works are also available.

+A Novella.
 As a young woman in the 1950s, Sarah vehemently pursues her vocational dream of being a nurse, facing constant pressures from family tradition and the culture of the time.